 Be sure, however, that you know your financial institution’s policies when you make a deposit at an ATM.
 Unlike an in-person deposit where your money is typically available immediately, your funds may not be available right away with an ATM deposit (especially if it’s not your bank’s ATM).
 Also, some ATM’s don’t accept cash deposits.
 So inquire before you make your deposit.

-Wire transfers may sound old-fashioned, but they are still an effective way to transfer funds.
+How else to put cash into a bank account?
+Wire transfers may sound old-fashioned, but they are still an effective way to send money to someone else’s bank account.
 Say someone needs to send you money, but you don’t bank with the same financial institution.
 They can do a wire transfer from their bank to yours using providers like Western Union.

 Worth noting: Sometimes you may pay a fee for an instantaneous transfer versus one that takes a day or two.
 There can be other costs and transaction limits involved as well, so familiarize yourself with the specifics of the platform you are thinking of using.

-How to Deposit Money Into an Online Bank Account
+4 Ways to Deposit Cash in an Online Bank Account

 That’s not always convenient, though, so let’s consider some other options: